Kristoferlatt/WeatherStation/README.md

 Kristofer – ~~Add symbols (water, temperature etc)~~ - Not possible due to limited LCD hardware

+Danil - Allow users to control temperature thresholds using new potentionmeters

 # Components we need

 Arduino plate